-- How Do I Use the Phish Alert Button in Exchange/Office 365?
+- How do I Use the Phish Alert Button for Exchange?
 (For end-users)

 Paid Integration: If you are using our full-featured Phishing and Training console, the PAB will also track if your users report our simulated phishing emails, so you can see which users are successfully identifying potentially malicious emails.

 - One of the following mail servers:

 - Exchange 2013 - version 15.0.847.32 (SP1) or newer

 - Exchange 2016 - version 184.108.40.206 (RTM) or newer

 - If you're using Office 365, we recommend installing the Office 365 PAB instead.

 - In the admin portal, you must enable and configure your PAB.
 While in the admin portal, you will also need the following item to begin installation:

 For instructions on how to enable and configure your PAB in the admin portal, visit our main PAB article.

 - Microsoft disables the use of add-ins in shared mailboxes and folders.
 Users will only be able to access the PAB add-in from their primary mailbox.